 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- REVIEWERS: Please suggest the names, institutions and e-mail addresses of up to four potential reviewers from different countries in the research field of the paper.
+- Please suggest the names, institutions and e-mail addresses of at least 4 potential reviewers in the research field of the paper from different countries .

 Please, check the Guidelines for Authors for bibliographic and stylistic references.

 - CRediT are included at the end of articles.
 Read more about CRediT at: https://onlinelibrary.wiley.com/doi/full/10.1002/leap.1210

 - It is highly recommended that your ORCID ID and that of the rest of the co-authors be included when possible

 - Be ready to upload your manuscript in the next section

 Marine & Fishery Sciences (MAFIS) is an Open Access journal edited by the Instituto Nacional de Investigación y Desarrollo Pesquero (INIDEP) that publishes peer-reviewed articles of original investigations not published elsewhere except as a brief abstract in a scientific meeting or symposium.
 It is published two times a year aiming all work and studies on applied or scientific research within the many varied areas of the marine sciences and fisheries, aquaculture, oceanography and marine technologies including conservation, environmental impact and social-related aspects that directly or indirectly affect to human populations.
 Young scientists are particularly encouraged to submit short communications based on their own research.
 The quality of the journal is guaranteed by the editorial and advisory boards, consisting of leading researchers in the field of marine sciences.
 Contributions should be written in Spanish or English in the following categories: